This post may contain affiliate links. Please read my disclosure and privacy policy.

 Making Almond Butter in a Blender

-If you don’t have a 12-cup food processor, but you do have a high-speed blender (like a Vitamix), that can be used to make homemade almond butter, too.
+If you don’t have a 12-cup food processor but do have a high-speed blender (like a Vitamix), it can also be used to make homemade almond butter.

-The difference is you’ll need to use more almonds and a tamper.
+The difference is that you’ll need to use more almonds and a tamper.

 To make almond butter in a blender, roast and cool the almonds as directed above, but start with 4 cups of almonds.
 This is the minimum quantity required to use a blender.